giovanniboscu/continuous-section-field/actions-examples/histwin/README.md

 When the tower is viewed globally, those module boundaries appear at intermediate elevations along the shaft.
 Therefore, the two local dips in `w(z)` should be interpreted as **equivalent reductions placed near the segment-joint elevations**, not as unexplained damage bands created inside an otherwise uniform shell plate field.

-This distinction is important and should be kept explicit in reports or publications.

 ---

 ## Coherence check against public HISTWIN data